 8 – List of email marketing tools to optimize your email marketing campaigns

-In this chapter of email marketing course, we have shared
+In this chapter of the email marketing course, we have shared

 - What is email automation?

 - How can you get started with your automated email marketing campaign?